caprica/picam/README.md

 Status
 ------

-The project status is currently pre-alpha and experimental.

-The API is subject to change.
+The current API should be considered alpha, it is stable but is still subject to change.

 Feedback is welcome at the [github project](https://github.com/caprica/picam).